Palash1104/Bagged/README.md

-# NSE / BSE Order Scanner
+# BAGGED - NSE / BSE Order Scanner

 Scans NSE and BSE corporate announcements for **order wins**, extracts the order value, weighs it against the company's revenue, scores it, and pushes the